FStarLang/fstar-vscode-assistant/README.md

   * verifyOnOpen: Set this flag to fully check a file when it is opened

-  * laxOnChange: You can choose whether or not F* should light-check a document at every key stroke.
+  * flyCheck: You can choose whether or not F* should flycheck a document at every key stroke.

   * debug: Set this flag to have the extension log debug information to the console.

+  * showFlyCheckIcon: You can choose to not show the gutter icon when F* has flychecked a fragment

+  * showLightCheckIcon: You can choose to not show the gutter icon when F* has only light-checked a fragment

 You can also change the keybindings: